ni/nimble/angular-workspace/projects/ni/nimble-angular/README.md

         })
         class AppModule {}
         ```
-   2. Include the `<nimble-theme-provider>` element to your `app.component.html` and optionally set its `theme` attribute.
+   2. Add the `<nimble-theme-provider>` element to your `app.component.html` and optionally set its `theme` attribute.
 The theme provider has no appearance of its own but defines tokens that are used by descendant components.
 See [the theming documentation in `nimble-components`](/packages/nimble-components/README.md#theming) for more information.
         ```html
         <nimble-theme-provider [theme]="theme">
             <router-outlet></router-outlet>